brk-a/MusicAndTherapy/README.md

 ## Aim

-* data Cleaning and Processing: Clean and prepare the data for analysis
+* data cleaning and processing: Clean and prepare the data for analysis

-* data Visualisation: Visualise the data to make it easy to understand
+* data visualisation: Visualise the data to make it easy to understand

-* data Reporting: Use the insights and correlations within the data to make recommendations
+* data reporting: Use the insights and correlations within the data to make recommendations

 ## Summary of findings